na-na-hi/renget/archive/TW-Idea-List.md

 - To be determined; initial concept by AK Spectre and Eri.
 ## Jealousy Expansion
 - To be determined.
-## LiG Housing System & Carpentry Skill
-In response to requests for the MC to be able to make their own furniture, in order to bypass paying for a commission at the Human Village, I believe it would be best represented by a skill.
-- This skill could theoretically tie into being able to build your own house.
-- The specifics have yet to be determined; concerns about balancing issues have been raised.

-Alternatively, porting over the LiG housing system as a money sink may be a more viable option, with the carpentry skill being used for minor things.
 ## Map for Makai
 - Self-explanatory; in the past, requests were made to relocate Makai citizens to their home dimension to create room for homeless characters.
 ## Milking Improvements